Jason Smyth - Speaker - By Promotivate Speaker Agency

 At the 2020 Summer Paralympics, Smyth again won Gold in the 100m final.
 He clocked 10.53 seconds as he finished 0.01 ahead of Algeria’s Skander Djamil Athmani.

 In 2017 the International Paralympic Committee’s website described him as “the world’s fastest Paralympian”.
-In 2015 it had described him as “the fastest para-athlete of all time”, while Britain’s BBC described him as “the world’s fastest ever Paralympian” in 2016
+In 2015 it described him as “the fastest para-athlete of all time”, while Britain’s BBC described him as “the world’s fastest-ever Paralympian” in 2016

 Jason Smyth is an inspiration to many people in Ireland.
 If you would like to enquire about booking Jason to give a talk and speak to your organisation please contact Promotivate at ask@pro-motivate.com